lucasdeeiroz/positivo-appium-extensions/docs/README/perform_long_press.md

-# Long Press (Long-Press) - AppiumLibrary Extension
+# Perform Long Press - AppiumLibrary Extension

 A keyword for performing long press gestures on Android or iOS app elements during automated testing with Appium and Robot Framework.